 Marine spar varnish provides a high gloss finish that flexes with the wood to help prevent cracking and is readily available at most hardware stores as either a liquid or a spray.
 As the name implies, marine spar varnish is used on boats to protect the wood from water and salt.
 Thus, it’s ideal for snowshoes.
 It also contains UV inhibitors to help protect against damage from the sun.

 Alternatively, you can use a varathane finish.
-Just make sure that the finish has UV inhibitors when choosing one for your snowshoes.
+Make sure the finish has UV inhibitors when choosing one for your snowshoes.

 Steps To Apply Varnish